 It’s getting colder outside, and I’m starting to crave that cold weather food.
 Stews and braises have happened already happened, but one thing that’s been gnawing at me was a good, solid casserole.

-Coming from the Midwest, I have casserole in my blood, and there’s nothing like the classic chicken wild rice casserole laced with chicken of the woods (or another meaty mushroom).
+Coming from the Midwest and Minnesota, I have casserole in my blood, and there’s nothing like the classic chicken wild rice casserole laced with chicken of the woods (or another meaty mushroom).
 I made sure to freeze some extra tender chickens just to make it this year.

 There’s just something about how the bechamel mixes with the wild rice, whatever meat I can find and a scattering of bread crumbs, transforming it into something so binge worthy I’ve been known to eat it for multiple meals out of the day.